Taking Care of Yourself

 The goal of cardiac rehab is to help you learn to reduce the risk factors — such as smoking, high blood pressure, high cholesterol, physical inactivity, diabetes and being overweight — that increase your chances of future health problems.

 The American Heart Association and the American College of Cardiology have developed national guidelines to help you reduce the risk of future problems.
-These guidelines can help your doctor develop a treatment plan — including medicines and lifestyle changes such as diet and physical activity — for all your risk factors.
+These guidelines can help your health care team develop a treatment plan — including medications and lifestyle changes such as diet and physical activity — for all your risk factors.
 Make sure you know your goal numbers and work with your health care team to achieve them.

 Smoking

 When blood pressure is higher, your heart has to work harder.
-Changes in health habits such as losing weight, eating less sodium (salt) and enjoying regular physical activity can help lower blood pressure.
-If you have high blood pressure, staying on your medicines is critical to prevent heart attacks, strokes, kidney disease and heart failure.
+Changes in health habits such as losing weight, eating less sodium (salt) and engaging in regular physical activity can help lower blood pressure.
+If you have high blood pressure, staying on your medications is critical to prevent heart attacks, strokes, kidney disease and heart failure.

-Monitor your blood pressure as your doctor advises.
-Keep track of your readings with our blood pressure tracker.
+Monitor your blood pressure as your health care professional advises.
+Keep track of your readings with our blood pressure log (PDF).

 Learn more about high blood pressure.

-Get your cholesterol checked and talk to your doctor about your numbers and how they impact your overall risk.
+Get your cholesterol checked and talk to your health care team about your numbers and how they impact your overall risk.

 High blood cholesterol occurs if your body makes too much cholesterol or if you eat foods that have too much saturated fat and trans fat.
-For patients with coronary heart disease that are at high risk, treatment focuses on reducing cholesterol.
+For people with coronary heart disease who are at high risk, treatment focuses on reducing cholesterol.
 To lower your cholesterol, you may need to change your eating habits and lose weight.
-Speak with your doctor to see if you should be taking a cholesterol medicine along with making these lifestyle changes.
+Ask your health care professionals whether you should be taking a cholesterol medication along with making these lifestyle changes.

 Get tips on managing your cholesterol.

-At least 150 minutes of moderate-intensity physical activity (brisk walking, jogging, cycling, etc.) per week.
+At least 150 minutes of moderate-intensity physical activity (brisk walking, jogging, cycling, etc.) is recommended per week

 Learn more about getting active.